hyperledger/fabric/docs/source/whatis.md

 ## Hyperledger Fabric

-Hyperledger Fabric is an open source enterprise-grade permissioned distributed ledger technology (DLT) platform, designed for use in enterprise contexts, that delivers some key differentiating capabilities over other popular distributed ledger or blockchain platforms.
+Hyperledger Fabric is an open-source enterprise-grade permissioned distributed ledger technology (DLT) platform, designed for use in enterprise contexts, that delivers some key differentiating capabilities over other popular distributed ledger or blockchain platforms.

-One key point of differentiation is that Hyperledger was established under the Linux Foundation, which itself has a long and very successful history of nurturing open source projects under **open governance** that grow strong sustaining communities and thriving ecosystems.
-Hyperledger is governed by a diverse technical steering committee, and the Hyperledger Fabric project by a diverse set of maintainers from multiple organizations.
+One key point of differentiation is that Hyperledger was established under the Linux Foundation, which itself has a long and very successful history of nurturing open-source projects under **open governance** that grow strong, sustainable communities and thriving ecosystems.
+Hyperledger is governed by a diverse technical steering committee, while the Hyperledger Fabric project is handled by a diverse set of maintainers from multiple organizations.
 It has a development community that has grown to over 35 organizations and nearly 200 developers since its earliest commits.

-Fabric has a highly **modular** and **configurable** architecture, enabling innovation, versatility and optimization for a broad range of industry use cases including banking, finance, insurance, healthcare, human resources, supply chain and even digital music delivery.
+Fabric has a highly **modular** and **configurable** architecture, enabling innovation, versatility, and optimization for a broad range of industry use cases including banking, finance, insurance, healthcare, human resources, supply chain, and even digital music delivery.

-Fabric is the first distributed ledger platform to support **smart contracts authored in general-purpose programming languages** such as Java, Go and Node.js, rather than constrained domain-specific languages (DSL).
+Fabric is the first distributed ledger platform to support **smart contracts authored in general-purpose programming languages** such as Java, Go, and Node.js, rather than constrained domain-specific languages (DSL).
 This means that most enterprises already have the skill set needed to develop smart contracts, and no additional training to learn a new language or DSL is needed.

-The Fabric platform is also **permissioned**, meaning that, unlike with a public permissionless network, the participants are known to each other, rather than anonymous and therefore fully untrusted.
+The Fabric platform is also **permissioned**, meaning that, unlike with a public permissionless network, the participants are known to each other rather than anonymous and, therefore, fully untrusted.
 This means that while the participants may not _fully_ trust one another (they may, for example, be competitors in the same industry), a network can be operated under a governance model that is built off of what trust _does_ exist between participants, such as a legal agreement